Submissions

 ABSTRACT (max.
 120 to 150 words)

-1. An abstract, or summary, is published together with a research article, giving the reader a "preview" of what is to come.
+1. An abstract is published together with a research article, giving the reader a "preview" of what is to come.
 They allow other scientists to quickly scan the large scientific literature, and decide which articles they want to read in-depth.
 The abstract should be a little less technical than the article itself; you do not want to dissuade your potential audience from reading your paper.

 3. It is not easy to include all this information in just a few words.
 Start by writing a summary that includes whatever you think is important, and then gradually prune it down to size by removing unnecessary words, while still retaining the necessary concepts.